 (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

-Policy KERN UNION HIGH SCHOOL DISTRICT
+Policy KERN HIGH SCHOOL DISTRICT

 adopted: April 4, 2016 Bakersfield, California